ssz-119/bellabeat-r/README.md

 ## Statistical Analysis

-A Pearson correlation test showed a strong positive relationship between total steps and calories burned (r = 0.82), suggesting that increased physical activity significantly contributes to energy expenditure.
+A *Kendell correlation test* showed a moderate negative relationship between total steps and sendentary minutes (r = -0.32), suggesting an inverse relationship.
+Users who take more steps during the day tend to spend less time being sedentary.

-Another test between time in bed and time asleep revealed a very strong correlation (r = 0.94), indicating high sleep efficiency overall.
+Although correlation tests were also ran for other variables, the rest resulted in weak or insignificant relationships.

 ## Sleep Duration vs. Time in Bed